-|Weapon||Effect (level one)||How to get|
+|Weapon||Rarity||Effect||How to get|

-|Freedom-Sworn||Bonus stat: increases elemental mastery by 43
+|Freedom-Sworn||Four-star||Bonus stat: Increases elemental mastery

-|Sacrificial Sword||Bonus stat: increases energy recharge by 13.3%
+|Sacrificial Sword||Four-star||Bonus stat: Increases energy recharge

-Skill: after Kuki damages an opponent with her elemental skill, the skill has a 40% chance to end its own CD.
-This can occur once every 30 seconds
+Skill: After Kuki damages an opponent with her elemental skill, the skill has a 40% chance to end its own CD.
+This can occur once every 30 seconds.

-|Iron Sting||Bonus stat: increases elemental mastery by 36
+|Iron Sting||Four-star||Bonus stat: Increases elemental mastery

-Skill: dealing elemental damage increases all of Kuki’s damage by 6% for six seconds.
-This can occur once every second
+Skill: Dealing elemental damage increases all of Kuki’s damage by 6% for six seconds.
+This can occur once every second.

 |Forge via Blacksmith|

+We believe that Tenacity of the Millelith works best with her kit as her healing skill procs the buff, even when she’s off-field.
 Alternatively, if you don’t have another character on the team equipped with Noblesse Oblige we recommend giving that to Kuki, as its team-wide buff is invaluable but doesn’t stack.

 |Artifact set||Effect||How to obtain|

-|Tenacity of the Millelith||Two equipped: increases HP by 20%
+|Tenacity of the Millelith||Two equipped: Increases HP by 20%

-Four equipped: when Kuki’s elemental skill hits an opponent, increases the attack of all nearby party members by 20%, and increases their shield strength by 30% for 30 seconds.
+Four equipped: When Kuki’s elemental skill hits an opponent, increases the attack of all nearby party members by 20%, and increases their shield strength by 30% for 30 seconds.
 This effect can trigger once every 0.5 seconds, even when Kuki isn’t on the field

-|Noblesse Oblige||Two equipped: increases elemental burst damage by 20%
+|Noblesse Oblige||Two equipped: Increases elemental burst damage by 20%

-Four equipped: when Kuki uses her elemental burst, it increases all party members’ attack by 20% for 12 seconds.
+Four equipped: When Kuki uses her elemental burst, it increases all party members’ attack by 20% for 12 seconds.
 This effect cannot stack

-|From the Clear Pool and Mountain Cavern domain in Minlin, Liyue, or from the Noblesse Oblige artifact strongbox|
+|Clear Pool and Mountain Cavern Domain, or Noblesse Oblige artifact strongbox|

-From what we’ve seen of Kuki’s abilities, she appears to have the potential to offer some great DPS and electro application, while also healing herself and her teammates.
+Kuki has the potential to offer some great DPS and electro application, while also healing herself and her teammates.
 Her skill relies on her sacrificing a portion of her health, and the duration of her burst extends if her HP is below 50%.
 Therefore, like Genshin Impact’s Hu Tao, she benefits from not being healed to full HP.

 |Shinobu’s Shadowsword (normal attack)||Perform up to four rapid strikes|